 Don’t baulk at the ingredients because it resembles a haggis and sobrassada with the use of various pig head pieces and plenty of fat to boot.
 A typical nduja will contain at least 40 per cent pork fat with the remainder being meat, hot red chilli and some salt and black pepper.
 I always liken it to the way my Grandma used to make brawn but without the really delicious pig cheeks.
-The cheeks are passed into guanciale.
+The cheeks are made into guanciale which is an important ingredient in its own right replacing pancetta in pasta dishes.
 That also means the meat will be head but also other pig parts including shoulder, lung, liver and belly as well.
 This is all about umami or even kokumi.
 Make sure you can stand chilli because this red pepper gets quite an outing creating one of the host sausages.

 The name Nduja derives apparently from the French word andouille.
 This particular French sausage salami is a tripe.
 The food is stuffed into the lower large intestine of the animal too just to add to the effect.
 This is left for fifteen days to ripen off and bring out the sensuous flavours.
 It is worth noting that the sausage can also be truly aged for a very long time – like a year.
 The sausage is stored in an open but cool area with no ‘smoking’.
 It might be stored for two years whilst all those flavours meld together.